The 11 Best-Rated Can Openers, According to Thousands of Reviews

 Beyond the design, consider the durability of a can opener.
 You don't want to keep replacing it year after year.
 Cheap plastic handles my crack and break with daily use.

-OXO's signature, easy-to-grip handles perform extremely well across the board for kitchen tools, such as peelers, slicers and pitters.
+OXO's signature, easy-to-grip handles perform extremely well across the board for kitchen tools, such as peelers, slicers, and pitters.
 And the company's can openers are no exception.
 In fact, this is where OXO really shines.

 The MVP can opener on our list is OXO's Good Grips Soft-Handled Can Opener.
-At less than $15 (with free shipping for Prime members), it's a bargain and has every feature you want in a can opener, from a large knob that makes turning easy to cushy handles that alleviate pressure and strain on hands to a secret built-in bottle opener.
+At less than $15 (with free shipping for Amazon Prime members), it's a bargain and has every feature you want in a can opener, from a large knob that makes turning easy to cushy handles that alleviate pressure and strain on hands to a secret built-in bottle opener.
 But the best and most important feature: Unlike other OXO models, this one is dishwasher safe.

 If you couldn't care less about how well-designed a can opener is and you just need a sturdy tool that lasts for years without breaking the bank, this is your buy.
 The EZ-DUZ-IT is no frills, and it relies on the classic, gear-driven basics.
-There's no smooth-like-butter crank or contoured handles on this one, but what you do get is a seemingly infinite amount of guaranteed opened cans for about $11.
+There's no smooth-like-butter crank or contoured handles on this one, but what you do get is a seemingly infinite amount of guaranteed opened cans for about $10.
 So, if that's all you need, you can buy this USA-made product with absolute confidence.

 The only drawback is that you will have to hand wash it.
 As it's only chrome-plated, make sure to completely dry after washing to ensure it doesn't rust.

 Electric can openers are often large and stored on a kitchen counter.
 Manual can openers are chunky and can take up a lot of room in a silverware tray or kitchen drawer.
-If you're short on space, check out the Joseph Joseph Can-Do Compact Can Opener.
+So if you're short on space, check out the Joseph Joseph Can-Do Compact Can Opener.
 This nifty little wonder sits on top of a can, attaches to the lid with magnets and slices through metal with ease.

 Like with other tools in the kitchen, the most hygienic material for a can opener is stainless steel because it doesn't have pores, which can become a breeding ground for bacteria.
 But not all can openers that claim to be stainless steel are completely stainless steel.
 The gears and the blade might be, but the handle might not, so it's important to read the fine print on materials when shopping.